JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 is where long state is maintained, for example to handle a retry after a failure.

+[A nice feature of this style is that the compute is just generic cloud-able containerized tech i.e. Docker, Kubernetes, etc. The AWS specific aspects are confined to Step Functions and the services.
+The logic within the containers is the core and should be more amenable to hybrid deployment.]
+This leads to positioning to functioning markets based on pricing competition.
+Even if the code stays inside AWS, they are very aggressive in terms of pricing for some generic services.
+So, savings are still realizable within AWS.

 ## The technical perspective

 [Boundaries](https://www.destroyallsoftware.com/talks/boundaries] talk
-by Gary Bernhardt Server Loveless is boundaries applied to cloud apps i.e. the Dockerized components are the functional internals and the Step Functions are the imperative surface things (including how invokes, say, by API GW)
-Stateless Docker components means they are easy to test.
+by Gary Bernhardt Server Loveless is boundaries applied to cloud apps i.e. the Dockerized components are the functional internals and the Step Functions are the imperative surface things (including how invokes, say, by API GW) Stateless Docker components means they are easy to test.
 The interface between Step Functions and a component is where dependency injection can be applied "Do the following task, and use these resources (e.g. S3 buckets and DynamoDB databases) as your persistance" AWS IAM policies and roles help in ensuring that some supposedly stateless component really is not painting outside the lines prescribed.

 Core: FSM apps on cloud with nodes as stateless servers.